REESELAW BLOG

 5. Look for a Place of Agreement

-Whether its the start of a conversation or a topic that comes up in the middle, looking for common ground helps keep negative emotions from getting in the way.
+Whether it is the start of a conversation or a topic that comes up in the middle, looking for common ground helps keep negative emotions from getting in the way.
 It might be a common commitment to the children, recognition of one successful part of the relationship, or even a joint desire to end the marriage with the least expense possible.
-Pausing to point out the places of agreement gives people a chance to work from instead of focusing on conflict.
+Pausing to point out the places of agreement gives people a chance to work from that perspective instead of focusing on the conflict.